prasannasPitch/Projects_Self_Driving_Car/Highway_Driving/README.md

 #### Finite State Machines
 <p align="justify">
 In the real time scenario there are could be a lot of maneuvers or states that can be possible for navigating from one place to another.
-For example, in a high way driving scenario there could be states like lane changing state, follow proceeding car state, maintain speed limit state and so on.
+For example, in a high way driving scenario there could be states like lane changing, follow proceeding car, maintain speed limit  and so on.
 So we require something like a finite state machine model to plan the behavior of the autonomous vehicle.
 </p>

 ![image](https://user-images.githubusercontent.com/37708330/53702329-0bc9a100-3e06-11e9-80c7-f48eb9fa8072.png)